zNiGhTFuRyZNTT/flight-delay-predictor/README.md

    ```

 3. Run the app:
-   - For production on VPS:
+   - For production on only Linux VPS:
      ```
      gunicorn app:app
      ```